seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 3. **find central nodes**: which member of the group has the most connections?
 Who is placed "in the middle", relation to the others?

+4. **explore attributes**: Gephi can handle the attributes attached to the members of the network.
+Not just their name, but any textual or numerical attribute you have stored on them.
+Occupation, gender, city, year of birth...

-4. **zoom on sub-regions**: what if we filter out all the network except for one group of nodes and their relations: can we identify local communities within this subnetwork?
+5. **zoom on sub-regions**: what if we filter out all the network except for one group of nodes and their relations: can we identify local communities within this subnetwork?
 Who are the central actors within this region?

-The killer feature of Gephi is that these 4 operations have an intuitive, **illustrated** expression in Gephi:
+==The killer feature of Gephi is that these 4 operations have an intuitive, **illustrated** expression in Gephi:==

 1. The layout (with Force Atlas) deploys / unfolds progressively, showing how the connection micro-patterns progressively moulds the final, global result
 2. Visualize different communities by painting them in different colors
 3. Visualize the importance of each node by resizing them according to their centrality
+4. Visualize attributes by switching on the display of labels attached to the nodes, or by painting the nodes in colors representing categories ("blue nodes for professors, "red nodes for post-docs").
-4. Explore subregions by hiding the parts of the network you want to ignore - just apply a filter in one click
+5. Explore subregions by hiding the parts of the network you want to ignore - just apply a filter in one click

 ## From enthusiastic user to contributor